Demystifying Masonic Symbols

 The easiest way to remember the difference between Masonic symbols and Masonic emblems in Freemasonry is that Masonic emblems are most often used as a representation or logo for a group.
 It represents the group as a whole.

-Therefore, if you always have trouble remembering the difference between an emblem and a symbol, the easiest way to remember this is to just remember that (for the most part), emblems are logos.
+If you always have trouble remembering the difference between an emblem and a symbol, the easiest way to remember this is to just remember that (for the most part), emblems are logos.

 If you would like to learn more about Freemason emblems, here is more information about Masonic Emblems .